 The mileage rate is lower.
 Tax regulations allow for tax advantages for using your personal vehicle for business, charitable, moving or medical purposes.
 You are able to deduct the actual costs involved, or use the mileage rate as prescribed by the IRS, whichever is greater.
 For 2016, the rate for business mileage is 54 cents per mile, 3.5 cents lower than it was in 2015.
 For medical or moving expenses, the rate is 19 cents per mile, down from 23 cents in 2015.
 The mileage rate for charitable purposes remains the same at 14 cents per mile.

-Also of Interest - Boston North Shore Tax Advantages for Homeowners
+Also of Interest - Boston North Shore Tax Mistakes

 There could be a delay in receiving your refund.
 If you are claiming the Earned Income Tax Credit or the Additional Child Tax Credit, expect your refund to be delayed in order to give the IRS more time to investigate errors and fraud in claiming these credits.
 Blame the delay on a new law, Protecting Americans from Tax Hikes, passed in 2015.